 - Information about the company culture.

 - Policies and procedures employees are expected to follow.

 - Salary and benefits.

-But you might not need a printed document in order to achieve these results.
+Traditionally handbooks have been printed, but you might not need a printed document in order to achieve these results.
 Online training for onboarding a new employee can include a review of the employee's rights and your company's rules as well as provide your workers with an easy-to-access digital copy of your company policies.

 - It's easy to update. - You don't need to reprint the handbook each time you make a change, or give employees a revised copy every year.
 While you want to make sure all employees are properly notified of updated rules -- and not just make an unannounced change to your online files -- you can revise sections for clarity, add information that applies only to new employees and make updates when laws change.

 - You can make it interactive. - How many employees really take the time to read a printed manual?
 A 2014 study of workers under age 30 -- the Millennial generation -- found that almost 50 percent didn't read their employee handbooks.

 Instead, an interactive digital handbook can include videos, audio clips and reviews of main points.
 This makes it more interesting for the employee to move through and enhances their learning.
 Marketers have discovered that 40 percent of people respond better to videos and visual information than just plain text; take advantage of their discovery to help readers learn the information you're presenting.